yrlu/orientation_tracking-unscented_kalman_filter/README.md

-## UPenn ESE 650 Learning in Robotics, Project 2: Orientation Tracking with Unscented Kalman Filter
+## UPenn ESE 650 Learning in Robotics, Project 2: Orientation Tracking and Image Stitching Based on  Unscented Kalman Filter

 ### By Max Lu